Who’s your county’s claim to fame? Here are 32 famous Irish people, one from every county in Ireland.

 Carlow: Saoirse Ronan

 Saoirse Ronan is an award-winning actress who got her big break in Atonement (2007) alongside Kiera Knightley.
-She has since gone on to star in critically-acclaimed films such as Brooklyn (2015) and Ladybird (2017).
+She has since gone on to star in critically-acclaimed films such as Brooklyn (2015) and Ladybird (2017) making her one of the most famous Irish people on the circuit these days.

 Cavan: Brian O’Byrne